TeemuKoivisto/teemukoivisto.xyz/packages/site/blog/02-saying-goodbye-to-carbs/index.md

   </figcaption>
 </figure>

 I also have a hypothesis that once you enter the fat-burning state you receive stronger signals from your body of sated energy needs.
-With carbs this can be mollified and if you by chance over-eat you enter a completely different state I call "hibernation gorging".
-I'm not sure what kind of apocalyptical event my body thinks it wants to prepare for but it's seemingly insatiable in its consumption of carbs.
+With carbs, this can be mollified and if you by chance over-eat you enter a completely different state I call "hibernation gorging".
+I'm not sure what kind of apocalyptical event my body thinks it wants to prepare for, but it's seemingly insatiable in its consumption of carbs.

 # My recent keto-diet

 I recently (January 2024) did a very intense 3-week ketogenic diet where I rapidly lost 5 kgs.
 This involved in addition to the cuisine I just mentioned both resistance exercises in the gym as well as 8km late evening runs when I'd feel a tinge of hunger.
 Yes, pretty intense.
 But to me it's easier when the progress is fast so the duration is shorter, even if it is more demanding.
-And sure, after the diet ended I quickly bounced back 2 kgs as my body rebuilt the glycose reserves eventually stabilizing to around 2 kg weight loss.
+And sure, after the diet ended I quickly bounced back 2 kgs as my body rebuilt the glycose reserves, eventually stabilizing to around 2 kg weight loss.

 But it did work!
 Once I entered ketosis being hungry didn't feel bad at all.
 Also, in the evenings as I _did_ feel like eating, after I went for a run after 8 PM my hunger was completely gone.
 I assume this was my body jumping from signaling "plz feed me" to "okay, we are in danger — let's use stores now" in rapid fashion.